-The SM73302 operates with a 2.5V and 5V supply.
-This device operates at all supply voltages between 2.0V and 5.5V, for ambient temperatures ranging from -40°C to 125°C, thus utilizing the entire battery lifetime.
-The SM73302 is also operational at 1.8V supply voltage, for temperatures between 0°C and 125°C optimizing their usage in low-voltage applications.
+The LMP7717 and the LMP7718 have performance ensured at 2.5V and 5V supply.
+These parts are ensured to be operational at all supply voltages between 2.0V and 5.5V, for ambient temperatures ranging from -40°C to 125°C, thus utilizing the entire battery lifetime.
+The LMP7717/LMP7718 are also ensured to be operational at 1.8V supply voltage, for temperatures between 0°C and 125°C optimizing their usage in low-voltage applications.